Text Block

 {% hint style="info" %}

 💡 Tip: If your response exceeds 300 characters, you can split it into multiple text blocks.
-However, we recommend using a maximum of 3 blocks (900 characters total) to keep messages concise and readable within a chat format.&#x20;
+However, we recommend using a maximum of 3 blocks (900 characters total) to keep messages concise and readable within a chat format.

 {% endhint %}

-<figure><img src="https://4264750556-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F4dIFGOeVbHW1PRwnG0Z8%2Fuploads%2F9FPhRq3RVb85jGCfQi5v%2FScreenshot%202025-03-24%20alle%2018.36.33.png?alt=media&#x26;token=5f6b1f08-5e1e-4887-87d7-43827fac32aa" alt=""><figcaption><p>Welcome Text Messages</p></figcaption></figure>
+<figure><img src="/files/DTDN4hLRqykML2ml9zXC" alt=""><figcaption><p>Welcome Text Messages</p></figcaption></figure>

 {% hint style="info" %}

 *The welcome message is one of the first things to configure when building an AI agent.
 It is included by default in every workspace.
-Learn more in our step-by-step guide:* [configure-your-ai-agents](https://guide.indigo.ai/build-your-ai-agents/configure-your-ai-agents "mention").
+Learn more in our step-by-step guide:* [Configure Your AI Agents](/build-your-ai-agents/configure-your-ai-agents.md).

 {% endhint %}